ipspace/blog/content/posts/2017/11/the-three-paths-of-enterprise-it.md

 ### Revision History

 2022-12-15
-: Added three more types of data centers
+: Added other common types of data centers to the _Data Centers Are Not Created Equal_ section.